crowdsecurity/cs-standalone-php-bouncer/docs/USER_GUIDE.md

 - `api_connect_timeout`: In seconds. **Only for curl**.
 The timeout for the connection phase when calling Local API.
 Default to 300 sec.
 If set to a 0, timeout will be unlimited.

+- `appsec_timeout_ms`: In milliseconds.
+The global timeout when calling AppSec.
+Default to 400 ms. If set to a negative value or 0, timeout will be unlimited.

+- `appsec_connect_timeout_ms`: In milliseconds. **Only for curl**.
+The timeout for the connection phase when calling AppSec.
+Default to 150 ms. If set to a 0, timeout will be unlimited.

 - `use_curl`: By default, this lib call the REST Local API using `file_get_contents` method (`allow_url_fopen` is required).
   You can set `use_curl` to `true` in order to use `cURL` request instead (`ext-curl` is in then required)